- Hands-down the most luxurious hotel on Paradise Island

-This sophisticated resort became One&Only Ocean Club in 2002, but its history goes further back.
+This sophisticated resort became One&Only Ocean Club in 2002, followed by The Ocean Club, A Four Seasons Resort in 2017, but its history goes further back.
 Huntington Hartford II (the late A&P heir, and the man responsible for changing the island's name from Hog Island to Paradise Island) bought the property in 1962 to create a 52-room hotel and golf course -- Ocean Club.
 The swanky property attracted members of royalty, and notable names like Zsa Zsa Gabor and William Randolph Hearst.
 Mr. Huntington is also the man behind the extraordinary Versailles-inspired garden; he even imported marble statues from Europe, including a 12th-century cloister, which had to be taken apart and shipped from France.

-One&Only has evolved into modern-day luxury oasis.
-The One&Only brand is known by elite travelers, and has nine (and counting -- more are in the works) posh properties around the world.
-Still, certain areas of the property retain a traditional style -- a quiet reminder of days past and the old money that came with it.
+It has evolved into modern-day luxury oasis, though certain areas of the property retain a traditional style -- a quiet reminder of days past and the old money that came with it.
 The hotel successfully blends these classic influences with modern, sophisticated decor; it's not surprising that the opening scenes of Casino Royale where shot here (James Bond, played by Daniel Craig, stayed here for a romantic interlude).
 This fun movie fact is a point of pride for Paradise Island.

 Upon arrival, guests will pass through a well-guarded security gate before reaching a circular driveway for valet parking.
 Porters welcome guests and lead them towards the doors of the plantation-style home that serves as the lobby.
 Check-in takes place while sitting down with one of the receptionists.
 Modern art adds to a cheerful ambiance, and a seating area with books and a grand piano overlooks the ocean.
 The Library Lounge serves free coffee and tea in the mornings, and in the afternoons, guests stop in for wine, cocktails, and snacks.